factoryfx/factoryfx/README.md

 They scan the classpath and create business object tree.

 There are a few drawback with that approach:
-* a complete automation is not possible.
+* A complete automation is not possible.
 You need additional information provided with annotations e.g to exclude classes/exclude from instantiation or polymorphism.
-At the end you code in an annotation dsl instead of java.
+Finally, you program in an annotation dsl instead of java.
 * Annotations are not part of the typesystem and lack tooling
 * Classpath scanning and reflection cause confusing stacktraces
-* slow startup
+* Slow startup

 ### Alternative
 Instead of annotations factoryfx use a functional java api with factories.